-It feels as though all of Europe's top clubs are on the lookout for a new centre-back in the summer.
+It feels as though many of Europe's top clubs are on the lookout for a new centre-back.

 It's the kind of mass hunt that has the relatively smaller sides worried, with their talent firmly in the sights of the big dogs.

 Fiorentina will be one of those who will be concerned, with their Serbian central defender Nikola Milenkovic linked with several teams across the continent.

 But just who is the coveted centre-back?
 Here is everything you need to know about Milenkovic...

 Milenkovic is capable of playing at both centre back and right back, which would add flexibility to anyone's squad.

 The right-footed Serbian stands at 6'5, which makes him a dominant presence at set pieces as you would expect.

 After impressing for his local side Partizan Belgrade, Milenkovic made the move to Tuscany and Fiorentina in the summer of 2017 for a fee believed to be in the region of €5m.